superfastscyphozoa/Sublunary/ATTRIBUTION.md

 Use datapools to provide multiple blockstates for WeightedBlockStateProvider

-Use BiomeModifications.create to remove certain vanilla mobs and placed features

-Use BiomeModifications.create to replace certain vanilla mobs and placed features
+Use BiomeModifications.create to replace and remove certain vanilla mobs and placed features

 --------------